FlyingPeg/King-of-Flag/README.md

    - ![image](https://user-images.githubusercontent.com/75058161/177600545-bdbad8bc-f884-4ffe-b0f2-15ff555d95a4.png)
 #
 **Lab 2**
-- Given material --&gt; some user id and hash
+- Given material --> some user id and hash
 - ##### [ step- 1 ] Identification of the hash
    - the hash is 64 charecter long
    - most probably the hash is SHA256